-- 1) Embotelladora del Atlántico S.A. faces labor, tax, civil and trade lawsuits.
-Accounting provisions have been made for the contingency of a probable loss because of these lawsuits, totaling CLP 972,063 thousand.
+- Embotelladora del Atlántico S.A. faces labor, tax, civil and trade lawsuits.
+Accounting provisions have been made for the contingency of a probable loss because of these lawsuits, totaling CLP 942,173 thousand.
 Management considers it unlikely that non-provisioned contingencies will affect the Company's income and equity, based on the opinion of its legal counsel.
-Additionally, Embotelladora del Atlántico S.A. maintains time deposits for an amount of CLP 533,741 thousand to guaranty judicial liabilities - 2) Rio de Janeiro Refrescos Ltda. faces labor, tax, civil and trade lawsuits.
-Accounting provisions have been made for the contingency of a probable loss because of these lawsuits, totaling CLP 50,873,392 thousand.
+Additionally, Embotelladora del Atlántico S.A. maintains time deposits for an amount of CLP 457,576 thousand to guaranty judicial liabilities - 2) Rio de Janeiro Refrescos Ltda. faces labor, tax, civil and trade lawsuits.
+Accounting provisions have been made for the contingency of a probable loss because of these lawsuits, totaling CLP 66,070,162 thousand.
 Management considers it unlikely that non-provisioned contingencies will affect the Company's income and equity, based on the opinion of its legal counsel.
 As it is customary in Brazil, Rio de Janeiro Refrescos Ltda. maintains Deposit in courts and assets given in pledge to secure the compliance of certain processes, irrespective of whether these have been classified as a possible, probable or remote.
-The amounts deposited or pledged as legal guarantees as of June 30, 2019 and December 31, 2018, amounted to CLP 17,135,265 thousand and CLP 29,197,711 thousand, respectively.
+The amounts deposited or pledged as legal guarantees As of December 31, 2019 and 2018, amounted to CLP 32,166,823 thousand and CLP 31,143,415 thousand, respectively.

-To ensure fulfillment of the obligations arising from legal proceedings faced in Brazil, Rio de Janeiro Refrescos Ltda., has taken guarantee insurance and guarantee letters amounting to BRL 666,671,809 with different financial institutions and insurance companies in Brazil, through which these entities after a 0.34% annual commission, become responsible of fulfilling obligations with the Brazilian tax authorities should any trial result against Rio de Janeiro Refrescos Ltda.
+Part of the assets held under warranty by Rio de Janeiro Refrescos Ltda. as of December 31, 2014, are in the process of being released and others have already been released in exchange for guarantee insurance and bond letters for BRL 1,152,911,259, with different Financial Institutions and Insurance Companies in Brazil, these entities receive an annual commission fee of 0.59%. and become responsible of fulfilling obligations with the Brazilian tax authorities should any trial result against Rio de Janeiro Refrescos Ltda.
 Additionally, if the warranty and bail letters are executed, Rio de Janeiro Refrescos Ltda. promises to reimburse to the financial institutions and Insurance Companies any amounts disbursed by them to the Brazilian government.